Sarah Hyland Hits The Gym In Belly-Baring Crop Top

 “It will be liberal actors and my dad and my family who are a bunch of conservatives.
 My dad’s a doctor, my brother-in-law is from oil money in Texas.
 It’s going to be so weird,” the Bachelor alum added, revealing that Hyland “comes from a liberal family,” that likely would butt heads about politics with his conservative parents.

-Meanwhile, fans can see more of Sarah Hyland by following the actress on Instagram, or tuning into the final season of Modern Family this fall on ABC.
+Meanwhile, fans can see more of Sarah Hyland by following the actress on Instagram, or by tuning in to the final season of Modern Family this fall on ABC.